 Panera has a list of gluten-free foods and how to adapt a few items to make something gluten-free.
 They do warn they are not celiac safe.
 I’m SO happy that my two favorite soups, Autumn Squash & Tomato (ask for no croutons) as well as my current favorite salad Southwest Chile Lime Ranch Salad with Chicken.
 They even have 2 desserts that are GF.
 The Coconut Macaroons and the Triple Chocolate Cookie with Walnuts.

-Tokyo Joes has a PDF here of all their GF options and their recommendations.
+Tokyo Joes now list all of their GF options and their recommendations right on the menu.
 I was so sad to learn that their peanut sauce is NOT GF!
 I freaking LOVE that peanut sauce.
 I usually order their chicken skewers & spring rolls and dip in the peanut sauce.
 They do have several other sauces so I guess I’ll have to try them!

 I honestly rarely go to any regular fast food joints anymore, I’m a former Taco Bell addict but it looks like that is the WORST of the drive-through joints for being GF.
 Reports say cross-contamination happens there more than any of your other options, so steer clear.